New Moti Bagh: Water and Waste Management

 New Moti Bagh Township consumes 800,000 liters of water every day, or approximately 1626 liters per household.
 It generate about 600,000 liters of sewage per day, which works out to about 1219 litres per household.
 The wastewater is treated in a 'wastewater treatment facility‘ which has capacity to 'purify' 5,60,000 litres of wastewater per day.
 The surplus treated water, according to an official National Buildings Construction Corporation (NBCC), "will be supplied to NDMC for irrigation and horticulture use".
 The township generates 4.5 tonnes household and 4 tonnes of horticulture waste per day.
 This is treated in a solid waste treatment plant, and an organic waste converter machine, which has a capacity of 1.5 tonnes per shift.

 Security

-There are three main entrances to the complex.
-The entrances are manned.
+There are three entrances to the complex - the double-gated main entrance on Shanti Path, an entrance opposite The Leela Palace, one facing Netaji Nagar.
+All the entrances are guarded and entry to the colony is restricted to residents and guests.
 The complex is covered by stringent security system with scanners and CCTV coverage etc.